Apprentice winner Tim Campbell on how bamboo, yes bamboo, can improve your social media strategy

 Many companies will be tempted to use every channel available, but it is much better to just select a couple.
 Getting the tone and content completely correct on one or two platforms will ensure that you are not spreading yourself too thin, and all of your campaigns stay on brand.

 Set smart targets on the numbers you want to see, and dates you want to see them by.
-Regularly review how you are doing using analytics tools to see if traffic is coming from your SMM campaigns.
+Regularly review how you are doing using analytics tools to see if traffic is coming from your social media marketing campaigns.
 Compare the performance of each social media outlet you have used for your campaign to discover which channel your audience are responding to best.

 Learning from others

 Those that fail are those that never ask for help.
-Getting a little perspective and help from experts could be the key to accelerating your SMM campaign.
-SMM experts can help interpret the work and progress you have already meade, and give you the next steps to take to achieve our goals.
+Getting a little perspective and help from experts could be the key to accelerating your social media marketing campaign.
+Experts can help interpret the work and progress you have already meade, and give you the next steps to take to achieve our goals.